quixio/quix-streams/README.md

 There's also no need to get your head around the complexity of stateful processing on streaming data—this will all be managed by the library.
 Moreover, although it will still feel like Pandas, it will use binary tables under the hood—which adds a significant performance boost compared to traditional Pandas DataFrames.

-To find our when it's ready, make sure you watch this  repo.
+To find out when the next version is ready, make sure you watch this repo.

 ## Using Quix Streams with the Quix SaaS platform